biermanncarl/cx16-concerto/readme.md

 In order for you to be able to feel right at home, there are some things you should know, because they may at first be irritating to experienced synth users.

+* **Concerto uses two different sound sources.** The Commander X16 has 16 oscillators that can do either pulse, sawtooth, triangle or noise, and it has eight frequency modulation (FM) voices.
+In Concerto, the two different sound sources can be used on their own or be combined with one another, which offers great flexibility for sound design.
 * **Envelope rates instead of times.** Attack, Decay and Release specify the slopes, with which the envelope approaches its "destination".
 The higher the setting, the faster the envelope.
 Also the sustain level affects the speed.
 When it is